caernst13/living-lend/README.md

 * [Report Bugs](#bugreport)

 ## Installation
-There are no installation requirements.
+There are no installation requirements at this time.

 ## Links
 Link to the deployed application